wangbing1416/CAMERED/README.md

 # CAMERED
-This repo is the released code of our work
+This repo is the released code of our work **Collaboration and Controversy Among Experts: Rumor Early Detection by Tuning a Comment Generator**

 ### 0 - Requirements